-- take a combination of elective courses from the master's AI or DSDMand courses at another master program of Maastricht University; - participate in a research project of the academic staff of the Department of Advanced Computing Sciences or at another research university; - participate in an internship at a company; - follow an exchange programme at one of our partner universities abroad;
+- Take a combination of elective courses from the master's AI or DSDM and courses at another master's programme of Maastricht University; - Participate in a research project (a research internship) of the academic staff of the Department of Advanced Computing Sciences or at another research university; - · Participate in an internship at a company; - Follow an exchange programme at one of our partner universities abroad.

 The final stage of your master's programme, during the second semester of the second year, is reserved for conducting and writing your master's thesis that counts for 30 credits.
 The thesis is produced individually and is the result of a master research project on a topic that you will be working on under the supervision of one of the academic staff members of the programme.
 In the preliminary phase, the emphasis is on self-study, subject determination, approaching a supervisor, planning, and some preliminary research.
-After approval of the thesis research plan by the Board of Examiners, the actual research is started.
+After approval of the thesis research plan by the Board of Examiners, the actual research starts.
 In this phase, the student carries out his/her own research.
-The senior researcher that acts as the supervisor of this research process will guide the student using a series of appointments.
+The senior researcher that acts as the supervisor of this research process will guide the student during a series of regular appointments.
 The final phase is used to accomplish, i.e. write, the master's thesis.
 The master's thesis project is completed by an individual presentation and discussion of the results at the department.
-Assessment will be based on the research, the thesis itself, the process, the software and the presentation of this thesis (i.e., public defence).
+Assessment will be based on the research, the thesis itself, the process, the software and the presentation and discussion of this thesis (i.e., public defence).

-Note that all individual curriculum choices are guided by our study advisor and are subject to approval by the Board of Examiners.
+Note that all individual curriculum choices are guided by our student counsellors and are subject to approval by the Board of Examiners.

-1.2.3 Project Centred Learning
+1.2.4 Project Centred Learning

-All of our bachelor's and master's programmes employ project-centred learning (PCL), a variant of Maastricht University's signature problem-based learning. .
+All of our bachelor's and master's programmes employ project centered learning (PCL), a variant of Maastricht University's signature problem-based learning.
 The PCL educational model is small-scale and student-oriented.
 You work in small groups on two complex and challenging projects per year (amounting to one per semester).
 These projects last around five months each and run parallel to courses, which follow a lecture- and tutorialbased setup.
 The level of the projects, and the products students need to deliver, matches the students' study progress by requiring knowledge obtained from coursework.
 In addition to technical skill development, this educational model trains employability skills such as teamwork, project planning, documenting, and presenting.

 We base projects on real-life research and/or societal challenges provided by our staff and by companies.
 This gives our students the opportunity to gain invaluable experience by applying the learned knowledge to finding solutions to real-world problems.
-Together with fellow students, you research which information is required and how it is best presented.
+Together with fellow students, you research on what existing approaches can be adapted, and design and evaluate new approaches for the problem at hand.
 At the end of each project, you deliver a functional product and present your findings to your fellow students, the teachers and/ or the client.

-Project-Centred Learning has advantages:
+Project Centered Learning has advantages:

-- from the beginning you find out what teamwork means - you learn project-related skills in a natural way - · you will be continuously placed in an active role - you will be able to match theory with its applications - PCL increases the student's motivation
+- from the beginning you find out what teamwork means - you learn project-related skills in a natural way - you will be continuously placed in an active role - you will be able to match theory with its applications - PCL increases the student's motivation.

-Projects for instance require students to design a quadcopter platform for an autonomous swarm, to optimize timetables, to model human decision process from intercranial EEG, to automate the recognition of facial expressions, or to design and implement a traffic simulator.
+Projects for instance require students to design a quadcopter platform for an autonomous swarm, to detect fraud behavior in bank transactions, to optimize timetables, to model human decision process from intercranial EEG, to automate the recognition of facial expressions, or to design and implement a traffic simulator.